These training courses focus on recognition, identification, and basic protective actions.

 DMAT (Disaster Medical Assistance Teams)

-This term refers to dangerous chemical or toxic substances that require specialized response.
+This term refers to dangerous chemicals or toxic substances that require a specialized response.

 HAZMAT